jayphelps/core-decorators/README.md

 # core-decorators.js [![Build Status](https://travis-ci.org/jayphelps/core-decorators.js.svg?branch=master)](https://travis-ci.org/jayphelps/core-decorators.js)
-Library of [ES2016 (ES7) decorators](https://github.com/wycats/javascript-decorators) inspired by languages that come with built-ins like @​override, @​deprecate, etc, similar to [pre-defined Annotations in Java](https://docs.oracle.com/javase/tutorial/java/annotations/predefined.html).
+Library of [JavaScript decorators](https://github.com/wycats/javascript-decorators) (sometimes erroneously stated as ES2016 or ES7) inspired by languages that come with built-ins like @​override, @​deprecate, etc, similar to [pre-defined Annotations in Java](https://docs.oracle.com/javase/tutorial/java/annotations/predefined.html).
 Note that unlike Java annotations, decorators are functions which are applied at runtime.

 It also includes a single class decorator, `@mixin` for applying object descriptors to a given class.

+_*compiled code is intentionally not checked into this repo_

 ### Get It